 - Customer Service Charge: A fixed charge for costs related to meter reading, billing, customer service and account maintenance, and for general utility operations.

 - Distribution Charge: A variable charge for the cost of building and maintaining the distribution system, including overhead and underground power lines, poles and transformer stations.
 Utilities file detailed rate applications with the Ontario Energy Board if they want to change this charge.
-By 2019, for most customers the distribution charge will be a fully fixed charge.

 - Transmission Charge: A variable charge for the costs of transmitters to operate and maintain the high-voltage transmission system that carries electricity from generating stations to your utility.